DeschutesDesignGroupLLC/perscom-docs/docs/components/qualifications.md

 # Qualifications

-The Qualifications feature in our service enables organizations to establish and manage their own training and certification programs.
+The qualifications feature enables organizations to establish and manage their own training and certification programs.
 This feature allows organizations to create custom qualifications, define requirements for earning these qualifications, and track the progress of their personnel.
 With this feature, organizations can ensure their personnel meet established policies and procedures and are equipped with the necessary skills and knowledge to perform their duties effectively.
 Whether you need to track certifications, licenses, or in-house training, our Qualifications feature provides a flexible and comprehensive solution to manage your organization's training and development programs.

+## External Integration

+### API

+The feature exposes the following API [endpoints](https://perscom.io/documentation/api/#/Qualifications).

+### Webhooks

+The feature does not trigger any webhook events at this time.

+### Widgets

+The feature can be embedded into a third-party service using the [Qualifications Widget](/external-integration/widgets/qualifications).

 ## Permissions